 Providing intake forms in advance also cuts down on waiting time and subsequent delays.
 When new patients are able to complete paperwork in advance, they arrive ready to see the doctor.

 A larger number of patients doesn’t have to put a strain on your staff.
 Some tasks always require a personal touch, but appointment confirmations and reminders don’t fall into this category.

 Automating this process allows your doctors and staff to review text confirmations in a matter of minutes, effectively adding hours back into their day.
 This gives them more time to focus on new patients, while reducing late arrivals, no-shows, and cancellations.

 Effectively treating a higher volume of patients requires increased efficiency.
 Simplify your practice by integrating your EMR/EHR system with software that will help you provide an elevated quality of care.

 This can save time by reducing redundancy and making it easier to access patient data.
 When all the right information is at your fingertips, you can spend more quality time with patients, thus increasing satisfaction levels.

 A more innovative way to manage patient acquisition, shared medical appointments allow you to treat several patients at once.
-In this type of setting, people experiencing similar health concerns are grouped together to ask questions, share concerns, and receive guidance.
+In this type of setting, people experiencing similar health concerns are grouped together with their doctor to ask questions, share concerns, and receive guidance.